Vietnam under Chinese rule: Language

 The periods of Chinese rule over Vietnam saw linguistic transformations of several languages in Northern Vietnam, including Thai, Vietnamese, Lao, Muong and many others.
 These languages are often referred to as a regional sprachbund known as Mainland Southeast Asia linguistic area.
 Vietnamese and Muong, under heavy linguistic influence from Chinese and Tai-Kadai languages, have completed tonogenesis, monosyllabicization, and grammaticalization of Chinese loan words to become classifiers and aspect markers; while at another extreme, the Southern Vietic languages have robustly polysyllabic morphemes and derivational or inflectional morphology much like conservative Austroasiatic languages.
 Modern linguists describe modern Vietnamese having lost many Proto-Austroasiatic phonological and morphological features that original Vietnamese had.

 A number of languages inhabited the area of modern Vietnam that was under Chinese rule during the Han-Tang period.
 The Northern Vietic languages (Việt and Mường) congregated in Jiaozhi (V. Giao Chỉ) while the Southern Vietic languages (Arem, Ruc, Maleng and Thavung) were located in Jiuzhen (V. Cửu Chân) and Rinan (V. Nhật Nam).
 Thavung was spoken in Jiuzhen and the other three languages were spoken in Rinan.

 The ancestor of the Vietnamese language received heavy influence from Chinese during the millennium of close contact under Chinese dynastic rule.
-According to linguist John Phan, the immediate ancestor of the Vietnamese language, known as Proto-Viet-Muong (Northern Vietic), received influence from an "Annamese Middle Chinese" dialect that was spoken in the Red River Valley by the 1st century CE.
+According to linguist John Phan, the immediate ancestor of the Vietnamese language, known as Proto-Viet-Muong (Northern Vietic), received influence from an "Annamese Middle Chinese" (AMC) dialect that was spoken in the Red River Valley by the 1st century CE.
 The fusion of vocabulary between the two languages during the Han-Tang period resulted in a split from Muong and the emergence of the Vietnamese language.
 The proto-Vietnamese language emerged during the period of self rule after the Tang period.
-In urban areas where the Sino-Vietnamese aristocracy ruled, the influence of Annamese Middle Chinese diminished, and it was replaced by a sinicized proto-Vietic dialect that became the proto-Vietnamese language.
+In urban areas where the Sino-Vietnamese aristocracy ruled, the influence of AMC diminished, and it was replaced by a sinicized proto-Vietic dialect that became the proto-Vietnamese language.
 The assimilation of Chinese loan words, known as the Sino-Vietnamese vocabulary, continued after Vietnam became independent, making up a third to 70 percent of the Vietnamese vocabulary.